-An add-on item can be shipped only if a customer spends $25+ worth orders.
+An add-on item can be shipped only if a customer spends $25+ worth of orders.
 Since a customer cannot just purchase these products one-off, driving traffic through ads will not do much to help with sales.

 Finally, ensure that your content is clear, descriptive, accurate, and free from spelling & grammatical errors.
-Blurred images, unclear descriptions or features will never help you get a good amount of sales.
+Blurred images, unclear descriptions, or features will never help you get a good amount of sales.
 They will impact your overall product performance negatively.
 This also affects your organic rankings.

 This is more like double-loss: losing on sales and losing on the money you invested in ads.

-From Amazon’s point of view, it is pointless or meaningless for a brand to approach an agency or firm to manage their promotions and ppc ads if Amazon doesn’t consider their pages to be “retail ready.”
+From Amazon’s point of view, it is pointless or meaningless for a brand to approach an agency or firm to manage their promotions and PPC ads if Amazon doesn’t consider their pages to be “retail ready.”

 Before you could think of running effective campaigns or promote your products to drive a huge amount of traffic, check if your listing is 100% fantastic to impress potential shoppers out there.
-It is useless to increase a product’s visibility through ads if your product reviews are poor, your images are blurred, you don’t have a proper product description or no optimization done.
+It is useless to increase a product’s visibility through ads if your product reviews are poor, your images are blurred, you don’t have a proper product description, or no optimization done.
 This will not only affect your conversions immensely but also waste all your ad budget.